pfesenmeier/pfesenmeier.github.io/content/nice-things-about-rust.md

 [taxonomies]
 tags = ["Rust"]
 +++
+*This piece was written as part of a presentation for SEP Learns, a training program for new developers at SEP.*

 From talking to a couple people about Rust, it seems Rust can have a bit of a reputation as an obscure and difficult language.
 Here is my take: Rust sets developers up for success by putting what are usually hidden assumptions about a program and encoding them into the type system, where they can be checked at compile time.
 Let's start with the most notorious construct in programming, `null`:

 ## 1. No null